muuankarski/r-eusilc-workshop/intro.md

 </div>
 </div>

-Description
+What & why
 ========================================================

-Package that does several labour internsive and error prone tasks
+Package that does several labour intensive and error prone tasks

 - merges data- and register files both at the
     - personal and